 12. See J. O. Holzhueter, "Chief Buffalo and Other Wisconsin-related Art in the National Capitol," Wisconsin Magazine of Art, 56:4 (1973), pp. 284-289.; Paul Negri, "The Treaty of La Pointe and the Chief Buffalo Grant," (unpublished MS., University of Minnesota, Duluth Library, n.d., E99 .C6 N44X).

-13. The old Glass Block department store in downtown Duluth, not the Glass Block formerly at Miller Hill Mall.
+13. The old Glass Block department store in downtown Duluth, which closed in 1981, not the Glass Block formerly at Miller Hill Mall.

 14. Benjamin G. Armstrong.
 See John O. Holzhueter, Madeline Island and the Chequamegon Region, (State Historical Society of Wisconsin, 1974).